ovh/docs/pages/public_cloud/public_cloud_databases/Load_Balancer_Create_Health_Monitor/guide.en-gb.md

 #### Monitoring and Optimization

-**Adjustments and Best Practices**: To maintain optimal performance, it is recommended to:
+To maintain optimal performance, it is recommended to:

 - Regularly monitor the health of your servers and the efficiency of your Load Balancer.
 - Adjust the Health Monitor settings (delay, timeout, max-retries) as needed based on observed performance.
 - Explore optimization strategies based on performance data and feedback.

-### Configuring a Health Monitor through Various OVHcloud Interfaces
+### Configuring a Health Monitor through various OVHcloud Interfaces

 Depending on the interface chosen, here are the steps to follow:

-#### OVHcloud Control Panel
+#### Configuring a Health Monitor via the OVHcloud Control Panel

 **Setting up a Health Monitor on OVHcloud Load Balancer**